kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 users to see the fully flattened versions of a ResourceSlice.
 But this is not in scope for alpha.

+#### Flatting of ResourceSlices might be needed by all tools using the API

+Any tool that needs to understand the full device definition will need to flatten the ResourceSlice.
+This can lead to duplicate effort across different tools and potential for implementations that differ in meaningful ways.
+This can be addressed by providing reusable libraries that can be leveraged by other tools.

 #### More attributes, capacities and counters might worsen worst-case scheduling

-With mixins, DRA driver authors can choose to create more complex devices, which might lead to worse scheduling performance.
-But it is up to DRA driver authors to do this, so it is not something that can be triggered by normal users.
+This will not negatively effect existing scheduling performance of existing ResourceSlice definitions, but DRA driver authors taking advantage of mixins should be made aware of possible performance effects due to this increased referential complexity.

+This also demonstrates that DRA driver authors should consider performancer when they write drivers and decide how to structure devices into ResourceSlices and pools.
+Information and best-practices about how to write drivers are available in https://github.com/kubernetes-sigs/dra-example-driver and this will also include information about performance and scalability.

 ## Design Details

 ### API

-The exact set of proposed API changes can be seen below:
+The exact set of proposed API changes can be seen below (`...` is used in places where new fields are added to existing types):
 ```go
 // ResourceSliceSpec contains the information published by the driver in one ResourceSlice.
 type ResourceSliceSpec struct {